MonkeyIsNull/VelocityFilterMachine/README.md

 - `vfm-dis` - Disassembler (bytecode → text)
 - `vfm-test` - Filter testing tool

+When installed system-wide (`make install`), these tools are available from `/usr/local` and work seamlessly with PacketVelocity's `pcv.sh` script.

 ### Single Header Library
 For easy integration, use the single header version:
 ```c